-If the PIN number entered has never been enrolled with a fingerprint, then no fingerprint check is required.
-This is intended as a convenience to newhires.
-Once a PIN number is enrolled with a fingerprint, the fingerprint will be required in order to use the clock in the future.
+Additionally, you can change the Sensitivity setting on the fingerprint menu (option #6) to tighten the matching tolerance.
+Doing this unnecessarily can make the fingerprint reader difficult to use, so you should only do this if you are having problems.
+If the PIN number has never been enrolled, then no fingerprint check is required.
+This is intended as a convenience to new-hires.
+Once a fingerprint is enrolled with the PIN number, the fingerprint will be required in order to use the clock in the future.

 Additional prompts (such as department, job, or tip prompts) may appear.
 These are configured from the timekeeping web site.
-The (4) and (5) keys can also be used to clock "in" and "out", if enabled from the web site.
+The 4 and 5 keys can also be used to clock "in" and "out", if enabled from the web site.
 This allows an alternate set of prompts to be shown to certain employees.
 This feature is commonly used at restaurants.
 For example, non-tipped employees may use these keys to bypass a prompt that asks "enter total tips".
 Contact your service provider for more information.